Mahavir/Sadqi International Parade Ground

-The Retreat ceremony (lowering of the flags ceremony) at Mahavir/Sadqi international parade ground located in Sadqi village, just 14 km from Fazilka City in Fazilka district, Punjab, India. but b/w Sulemanki village, just 45 km from Major City Depalpur City in Okara district, Pakistan.
-It's like Attari-Wagah border ceremony and Firozpur (Hussainiwala) National Martyrs Memorial, is a daily retreat ceremony ritual in which the security forces of India (Border Security Force) and Pakistan (Pakistan Rangers) are performing daily joint ceremonial drill.
+Mahavir International Parade Ground (also called the Sadqi International Parade Ground) at Sadqi village 14 km from Fazilka City in Fazilka district of Punjab state of India, holds the beating retreat (lowering of the flags) ceremony.
+Across the border in Pakistan, is the Sulemanki village 45 km from Depalpur City of Okara district of Punajab provice of Pakistan.
+This ceremony on the Indian side, similar to the Attari-Wagah border ceremony and Firozpur (Hussainiwala) National Martyrs Memorial, is a daily retreat ceremony ritual in which the security forces of India (Border Security Force) and Pakistan (Pakistan Rangers) are performing daily joint ceremonial drill.

 It is alternatively a symbol of the two countries' rivalry, as well as brotherhood and cooperation.

 Overview

 It is on the former National Highway no. 10 and about 14 km from the district’s headquarters, Fazilka.